Tysabri (natalizumab) is a brand-name prescription medication. The Food and Drug Administration (FDA) has approved it for use in adults to treat:

 Note that long-term treatment raises your risk of a serious side effect called progressive multifocal leukoencephalopathy (PML).
 Tysabri has a

 It’s important to discuss the possible risks of extended dosing with your doctor.
-They can help you decide if receiving Tysabri long term is right for you.
+They can help you decide whether receiving Tysabri long term is right for you.

-Tysabri is given as an IV infusion by a healthcare professional.
+Tysabri is given as an intravenous (IV) infusion by a healthcare professional.
 (An IV infusion is an injection given into a vein over time.)
 You’ll likely receive Tysabri infusions at your doctor’s office, a clinic, a hospital, or an infusion center once every 4 weeks.

 Tysabri infusions typically last about 1 hour.
 Then a healthcare professional will also monitor you for at least 1 hour after your infusion has finished.
 This is to make sure you don’t have an allergic reaction to Tysabri.